-The Early Years areas are 'mobile-free' zones.
+The Early Years areas are 'device-free' zones.
 This 'ban' includes all electronic devices with imaging and sharing capabilities.
 Parents and staff all follow the same rules, and mobile phones are stored safely and securely away from the children.
 All devices used to observe and track the children are school-owned devices.

 Safeguarding training, including Prevent, form a compulsory part of both induction training for new staff, and ongoing training for current staff.
-All staff are expected to have a confident, working and up to date understanding of key documents, including the School's Safeguarding policy (September 2023), Keeping Children Safe in Education (Part 1, September 2023) and The Staff Code of Conduct
+All staff are expected to have a confident, working and up to date understanding of key documents, including the School's Safeguarding policy, Keeping Children Safe in Education and The Staff Code of Conduct.

-(2023).
 Staff are trained to identify signs of possible abuse and neglect at the earliest opportunity and to respond in a timely and appropriate way.